 Here are some talking points to get you started.

-Consider making positive changes in how your pound or shelter approaches feral cats.
+Consider making positive changes in how your local pound or shelter approaches feral cats.
 One of the best things you can do for feral cats is to adopt a Feral Cat Protection Policy and stop impounding feral cats at your shelter.
-Because feral cats are not socialized to humans and therefore unadoptable, almost all of them are killed if brought to shelters.
+Because feral cats are not socialized to humans and therefore are unadoptable, almost all of them are killed if brought to shelters.
 Explore other positive changes and programs you can implement to build a safe community for cats.
-Announce the new policies by sending a press release to the media, posting on your social media pages and website, and hanging flyers.
+Then, you can announce the new policies by sending a press release to the media, posting on your social media pages and website, and hanging flyers.
 Invite feedback from your community.
 Alley Cat Allies has resources and guides to help you implement new policies and answer questions from community members.

 Announce new shelter policies based on our Transforming Shelters to Save More Lives: Blueprint for Change.

-Connect with local sponsors and hold a fundraising event to help build or expand your shelter’s TNR program!
+Connect with local sponsors and hold a fundraising event to help build or expand your shelter’s TNR program.
 Have a National Feral Cat Day® themed party or ask a local business to dedicate a portion of proceeds to the cats that day.
 Challenge shelter supporters to a friendly competition to raise the most money to assist in TNR and other cat-saving programs.